-As of September 30, 2020 and December 31, 2019, the carrying values of cash, accounts payable, accrued expenses, and tax obligations approximate their fair values due to the short-term nature of the instruments.
-The Company's portfolio of marketable securities held in the Trust Account is comprised mainly of investments in U.S. Treasury securities with an original maturity of 185 days or less.
-The fair value for trading securities is determined using quoted market prices in active markets.
+As of March 31, 2021, the carrying values of cash, prepaid expenses, accounts payable, accrued expenses, and franchise tax payable approximate their fair values due to the short-term nature of the instruments.
+The Company's investments held in Trust Account are comprised of investments in U.S. Treasury securities with an original maturity of 185 days or less or investments in money market funds that comprise only U.S. Treasury securities and are recognized at fair value.
+The fair value of investments held in Trust Account is determined using quoted prices in active markets.